aricwilliams/ReactTanstackQueryLandscape/README.md

-will come back to this branch for refrence, decided to start another frontend for API LandscapeAPI
+will come back to this branch for refrence, decided to start another frontend (https://github.com/aricwilliams/landscapingmax.io) for API LandscapeAPIBackend